Thursday, 30 June 2022

 A beautiful old house, in front of the temple.
 (27.01.2022.)

 I have four more gurdwaras in Rawalpindi city on my list.
 Hopefully, I shall visit them soon and add the information to this article.
-You are welcome to make your contribution and inform us about these gurdwaras or any other not listed here.
+You are welcome to make your share any useful information about such abandoned gurdwaras and temples.

 Tariq Amir